vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 cd demo
 ```

-There is already a <span class="editor_link" data-file="/home/eduk8s/exercises/demo/src/k8s/deployment.yaml">basic `deployment.yaml` in the demo</span>.
+There is already a <span class="editor_link" data-file="/home/eduk8s/exercises/demo/src/k8s/deployment.yaml">basic deployment YAML in the demo</span>.
 You can open it up and have a look (just click on the link).

 You could use it push the app to the cluster directly.
 But we are here to learn how to do that with Skaffold.
 So create a new `skaffold.yaml`: